kojiro5150/phdss-instructions/measurement.md

   second Goodhart block.
 LAYER 1 now explicitly names this trigger and prohibits it.
 Context Translation instruction now explicitly prohibits reopening gaming analysis within or after that section.]
+            [date — SECTION CLOSED marker added to Goodhart section body; LAYER 1 entry further strengthened to name the only valid next headings after Goodhart.
+  Run 15 Tier 1 review showed heading still firing a second time — section body now explicitly names **Confidence & Key Uncertainties** as the required next heading, and prohibits **Goodhart / Gaming Risks** from appearing a second time as a parser contract violation.]

   DESIGN INTENT — MINIMAL BURDEN BY DEFAULT: This Director produces decision- grade measurement advice at minimal evaluation burden by default.
 The most